Offense

 If a lot of time and a strike is required, consider making 136.1(b)(1) the subordinate felony with a sentence of 8 months.
 See other ways to structure sentences for immigration purposes at § N.4 Sentence.

-See further discussion of Pugin at Advice to PC 32, above, and at ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023).
+See further discussion of Pugin at Advice to PC 32, above, and at ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023) (but note that the Ninth Circuit held that Pugin will be applied retroactively).